On the depth r Bernstein projector

 \begin{Emp} (a) Formally speaking, the theorem of Waldspurger and its generalization in \cite{KP} are only proved when $F$ is of characteristic zero.
 But the arguments can be extended to local fields of positive odd characteristic.

 (b) In all known cases when $G$ admits an $r$-logarithm, the Lie algebra admits a non-degenerate quadratic form.
-In this case, we can identify the dual $\g^*$ with $\g$, thus the original theorem of Waldspurger suffices.
+In this case, we can identify $\g^*$ with $\g$, thus the original theorem of Waldspurger suffices.

 (c) When $r\in\B{N}$, we can prove \rco{wald} without the theorem of Waldspurger.
 Namely, arguing as in the second paragraph of the proof of \rco{wald}, we see that $E_r$ is stable if and only if $\C{E}_r$ is stable.
 Hence, by \rco{stable}, it suffices to show that $\C{E}_r$ is stable if and only if $\C{E}_0$ is stable.